AltahhanAi/Data_Science/docs/content/unit4/04_02h_linear_regression_models.md

-#Linear regression Models
+#Linear regression models

-##Regularised Mini-Batch Stochastic Gradient Descent Updates for Linear Regression Model
+##Regularised mini-batch stochastic gradient descent updates for linear regression model

 **Similar to what we have done before, there is a regularised version of the mini-batch stochastic gradient descent that we show below.**